mrhaav/openwrt-packages/README.md

 `curl`
 `libxml2-utils`

 libxml2-utils is missing in 19.07.
-You can download from 21.02 and install manually.\
+You can download from 21.02 and install manually or compile from here.
+"Override" 19.07 version with:\
+`scripts/feeds uninstall libxml2`\
+`scripts/feeds install -p mrhaav libxml2`\
 \
 \
 **r8168-8.048.03**